 Bishops’ Appeal works through its partners to help some of those living in the poorest parts of the world improve their lives.
 It does this by supporting projects that improve food production and living conditions.
 Training in agricultural techniques and providing secure shelter contribute to achieving these aims.

 Examples of recent projects funded by Bishops’ Appeal in this area are:

-- On going support Self Help Groups that set up saving schemes and subsequent loans for livestock for communities in Ethiopia.
-These are enabling people to survive famine and drought;
+- Ongoing support for Self Help Groups that set up saving schemes and subsequent loans for livestock for communities in Ethiopia.
+These are enabling people to survive famine and drought.

 - Agricultural training for subsistence farmers in Honduras.